Authors & Events

-George McGovern served in the U.S. Senate for 18 years and was the 1972 Democratic candidate for president.
-He directed the first Food for Peace Program under former president John F. Kennedy.
-A decorated World War II bomber pilot (Distinguished Flying Cross), he holds a PhD in history from Northwestern University and is a former professor at Dakota Wesleyan University.
-He was named by former president Bill Clinton in 1997 as the U.S. Permanent Representative to the United Nation’s Food and Agriculture Organization.
-In 2000, he was awarded by Clinton the nation’s highest honor, the Medal of Freedom.
-He died in 2012 in Sioux Falls, South Dakota at the age of 90.
+George McGovern served in the US Senate for 18 years and was the 1972 Democratic candidate for president.
+He directed the first Food for Peace Program under President John F. Kennedy.
+A decorated World War II bomber pilot (Distinguished Flying Cross), he held a PhD in history from Northwestern University and taught at Dakota Wesleyan University.
+He was named by former president Bill Clinton in 1997 as the US Permanent Representative to the United Nation’s Food and Agriculture Organization.
+In 2000, he was awarded the nation’s highest honor, the Medal of Freedom.
+He died in 2012 in Sioux Falls, South Dakota, at the age of 90.

 Visit other sites in the Penguin Random House Network